datanav/docs/guide-getting-started.rst

    :hidden:

    Sign up to Sesam  <tutorial-signup>
-   Upload a baseline configuration  <tutorial-upload-baseline-config>

-In order to start using Sesam, you will need to sign up, connect to a subscription and upload a baseline configuration.
+In order to start using Sesam, you will need to sign up and connect to a Sesam subscription.

 This step-by-step guide will help you getting started.

 .. admonition::  Objectives:

-   After you complete these tutorials you would have:
+   After you complete these tutorials you will have:

    #.
 Signed up for Sesam
    #.
 Connected to a subscription
-   #.
-Uploaded a baseline configuration

 |
 |